AugurProject/augur-app/README.md

 ## Selecting An Ethereum Node

-You have two options for connecting to an Ethereum node: local or remote.
+Currently, there are two options for connecting to an Ethereum node:

 - Run a synced [Geth](https://github.com/ethereum/go-ethereum) or [Parity](https://www.parity.io) client locally.
 (The quickest way to do this is by starting up a Geth light node by running the following command: `geth --syncmode="light" --rpc --ws --wsorigins='127.0.0.1,http://127.0.0.1:8080,https://127.0.0.1:8080'`).
 Running Parity in light mode won't work, due to [a bug](https://github.com/paritytech/parity-ethereum/issues/9184).

     or

-- Use a remote node, such as [Gethnode.com](https://gethnode.com).
-This is the default configuration.
+- Connect to a trusted remote node.

 ### Parity and Warp Sync